Building a Simple HTTP Server in C# with HttpListener

 What is HttpListener?

-To get started, you'll need to create a new C# console application.
-This will serve as the foundation for our HTTP server.
-If you're using .NET 8 or later, you can create the project using the command-line interface or your preferred IDE.
+First, create a new C# console application.
+This will be the base for your server.
+If you’re using .NET 8 or later, you can set it up quickly with these commands:

 using System;